nexus-link/Blazor.VxFormGenerator/VxFormGeneratorDemo.Server/README.md

                 // Create the component based on the mapped Element Type builder.OpenComponent(0, typeof(TElement));

-                // Bind the value of the input base the the propery of the model instance var s = propInfoValue.GetValue(dataContext);
+                // Bind the value of the input base the the property of the model instance var s = propInfoValue.GetValue(dataContext);
                 builder.AddAttribute(1, nameof(InputBase<T>.Value), s);